mavjav-edu/pcc_2e/beyond_pcc/ai_player.md

 {% include vimeoPlayer.html id=403210456 %}

 The ship ends up chasing aliens until they're so low they can't get away.
 This is a case where introducing a bit of randomness into the firing can be effective.
 You can also explore strategies for targeting specific aliens, but not staying right underneath them.
 It's an interesting geometry exercise to try and work out how to make a bullet hit the desired alien every time.
 But if that's not your strong suit, there are plenty of ways to get near enough to specific aliens that you can reliably shoot them down.
 If you don't want to try working out an exact solution to hitting aliens, you can try adding some randomness to the ship's position.
-I imagine the right amount of randomness might cause the ship to end up in the right position often enough to hit the alien without getting into long stretches of alway firing behind the alien's position.
+We might imagine that the right amount of randomness might cause the ship to end up in the right position often enough to hit the alien without getting into long stretches of alway firing behind the alien's position.
 You might also try stopping, and firing when the alien is a certain distance away to see if that results in a higher level of accuracy.
 There are lots of approaches you can try implementing, even if you can't work out the most mathematically optimal approach.
 Many of these strategies are really interesting to watch at higher speeds.

 Here's a slightly better version that tries to position the ship in anticipation of where the alien will be by the time the bullet reaches the vertical position of the ship:

 {% include vimeoPlayer.html id=402839185 %}

-I also want to point out that I haven't optimized any of this code.
-I'm writing this guide to show people how you can start to automate the game play in Alien Invasion, and this is representative of how I approach some of my development work.
-Often times in exploratory work I jot a sentence or two about what I'm trying to do, then write some code to see how that idea works.
-If I like that approach but I'm not going to do anything more with it, I leave the unoptimized code in place.
+The book's author hasn't optimized this code.
+Rather, this guide shows how we can start to automate the game play in *Alien Invasion*, and this is representative of how we approach some development work.
+The author continues:
+> Often times in exploratory work I jot a sentence or two about what I'm trying to do, then write some code to see how that idea works.
+If I like that approach but I'm not going to do anything more with it, I will leave the un-optimized code in place.
 If I'm going to build on that code, I spend some more time thinking about how to make the code more efficient.
-Here, for example, we're looping through the list of aliens on every game cycle.
+> Here, for example, we're looping through the list of aliens on every game cycle.
 That's really inefficient!
-But it doesn't appear to affect the game's performance, so I'm not too worried about it at the moment.
-If I was building on this project, I'd make `target_alien` an attribute of the class, and then only call `_get_target_alien()` if `target_alien` doesn't exist, which should happen every time the target alien is destroyed.
+But it doesn't appear to affect the game's performance, so he's not too worried about it at the moment.
+If I were building on this project, I'd make `target_alien` an attribute of the class, and then only call `_get_target_alien()` if `target_alien` doesn't exist, which should happen every time the target alien is destroyed.
 The loop would never run more than once per the number of aliens on the screen.
 If you're curious about this, try to implement this approach.
 You can code a counter to see how many times `_get_target_alien()` is called in the course of a game, and find out if your optimization made a difference or not.

-Sometimes, especially on a larger project or a project that I'm doing for someone else, I'll plan out my overall approach much more carefully and build in some optimization from the beginning.
+> Sometimes, especially on a larger project or a project that I'm doing for someone else, I'll plan out my overall approach much more carefully and build in some optimization from the beginning.

 [top](#top)